 How long are Free Range hens allowed outside during the day?

-Sunny Queen’s policy is that the hens have access to outdoor paddocks for a minimum of 8 hours per day, and rest safely in barns at night, protected from predators and the elements.
+Sunny Queen’s policy is that the hens have access to outdoor paddocks for a minimum of 8 hours per day, and rest safely in barns at night, protected from other animals and harsh weather.

 How do I ask for further information?